sathyamus/ReadME/Kubernetes.md

   - Infrastructure for managing multiple containers
   - Automated scheduling and management of application containers
   - After container deployment
+  - Worker Node / Node
   - Pod
     - Smallest Unit
     - Abstraction over container
     - Usually 1 application per Pod
     - Each Pod gets its own IP
+    - Only interacts with Kubernetes layer
+    - New IP address on re-creation
   - Service
     - Permanent IP address
     - Load Balancer
     - Life cycle of Pod and service NOT connected
+    - External service (Ingress)
+    - Internal service
   - Ingress
     - Routes traffic into the cluster
   - ConfigMap